Raathigesh/react-atmo/README.md

-React atmo is a custom renderer for [express](https://expressjs.com/).
+React atmo is a custom renderer for [express js](https://expressjs.com/).
 This is an experimental project, supports very minimal features and not suitable for production apps. **But it's a great fit for creating mock APIs for demos and presentations.**

+## But, Why?
+Beacause, Why not?

 ## Getting Started

 ```
-npm install --save react-atmo
+yarn add react-atmo
 ```

 ## Hello, world!